 - The benefits received as retirement income were reported on your federal return.

 Your deduction will be the actual amount of military income received (i.e. military pay and/or survivor's benefits) or $5,000 whichever is less.
 If both you and your spouse received military income, you may each claim the deduction for a maximum of $10,000.00

-If you served in the Indiana National Guard or the reserve component of the armed forces during 2013, you should review the instructions contained in the Indiana long form IT-40.
+If you served in the Indiana National Guard or the reserve component of the armed forces during 2014, you should review the instructions contained on Page 17 of the Indiana IT-40 Instructions.

 Military income earned while in a combat zone is not taxable on your Federal or State income tax returns.
 Since Indiana is not taxing this income, your combat zone income is not eligible for a deduction.